Skip to content

 A PEO is a perfect fit for the construction industry because it supports the labor workforce and the industry's compliance challenges.
 The construction industry faces unique demands, which include a fluctuating workforce, multiple job sites, a heavy compliance burden, and high injury risk.

-The construction industry manages multiple job sites, which creates difficulties with labor classification, accurate timekeeping, and local law compliance.
-PEOs automatically handle standard-wage requirements and tax withholdings based on location, as they have relevant systems that comply with multi-state regulations.
-They also offer HR management specific to each job site, which reduces the risk of costly misclassification or payroll errors.
+Managing multiple job sites creates problems with labor classification, accurate timekeeping, and local law compliance.
+PEOs automatically apply standard-wage requirements and tax withholdings by location, using systems built for multi-state regulations, which reduces the risk of misclassification or payroll errors.

-Employers in the construction industry face a particularly high compliance burden due to OSHA (Occupational Safety and Health Administration) regulations, safety audits, fringe benefit rules, and workers’ compensation laws.
-PEOs help with accident investigations, OSHA monitoring, safety training, and on-site consulting.
-They protect companies from penalties by ensuring compliance with fall protection, risk communication (conducting regular safety briefings), and equipment safety.
+OSHA regulations, safety audits, fringe benefit rules, and workers' compensation laws create a heavy compliance burden for construction employers.
+PEOs help with accident investigations, OSHA monitoring, safety training, and on-site consulting - protecting companies from penalties related to fall protection, risk communication, and equipment safety.

-The construction industry also faces high injury risk, from falls, being struck by objects, to chemical exposure and dangerous equipment.
-PEOs are experts at managing workers’ compensation as they do risk assessments, secure group policies at a low cost, help with loss-control tactics, and manage claims accurately.
+High injury risk - from falls, struck-by incidents, chemical exposure, and dangerous equipment - makes workers' compensation a major cost.
+PEOs do risk assessments, secure group policies at lower cost, help with loss-control tactics, and manage claims accurately.

 challenges faced by the construction industry